django-postgres-metrics/django-postgres-metrics/docs/source/getting-started.rst

 anyway.

 Then you need to add ``postgres_metrics`` to your ``INSTALLED_APPS`` list.
-Due to the wait postgres_metrics works, you need to include it *before* the ``admin`` app:
+Due to the way postgres_metrics works, you need to include it *before* the ``admin`` app:

 .. code-block:: python